wguesdon/Portfolio/Data_Science_projects/Determine_Risks_Factors_Associated_with_Strokes/Determine_factors_influencing_stroke.md

 Determine factors influencing stroke
 ================
-William Guesdon
-2021/01/31
+Compiled: February 07, 2021

 # Introduction

-The goal of this assignment is to use statistical learning to identify the combination of the features that are more likely to be associated with stroke.
+The goal of this project is to use statistical learning to identify the combination of the features that are more likely to be associated with stroke.
 For this analysis, I first performed an exploratory data analysis and feature engineering.
 As often seen in health-related datasets, the proportion of patients with stroke is low, resulting in a severely unbalanced dataset.
 To compensate for the unbalance, I used the